bitid/bitid/README.md

 The QR code contains the following data :

 ```
-bitid://login?x=NONCE&c=https://www.site.com/callback
+bitid://login?x=NONCE&c=aHR0cHM6Ly93d3cuc2l0ZS5jb20vY2FsbGJhY2s%3D
 ```

+- **bitid** is the protocol scheme
+- **login** is the action to perform
-The NONCE must always be unique, and will be the user's session ID on the site the callback is redirected to.
+- **x** is the NONCE must always be unique, and will be the user's session ID on the site the callback is redirected to.
+- **c** is the callback URL encoded in base64 (in the example it is https://www.site.com/callback)

 The user has to confirm that she wants to authenticate herself on the target website, and has to choose which Bitcoin private key will sign the QR code contents.